Quaker wedding: Procedure

 A traditional wedding ceremony in a Friends meeting is similar to any other meeting for worship and therefore is often very different from the experience expected by non-Friends.

 The attendees gather for silent worship, often with the couple sitting in front of the meeting (that may depend on the layout of the particular Friends meeting house).
 Out of the silence, the couple will exchange what the Philadelphia Yearly Meeting describes as "promises" and Britain Yearly Meeting describes as "declarations" with each other.
 The promises are short, simple, and egalitarian and can vary between different regions and meetings.
 Traditionally, Quakers do not swear or make oaths because they intend to tell the truth at all times, and thus have no need of swearing.
+(Note: The Quaker tradition of not swearing oaths is taken from .)

 Since Friends traditionally have no clergy, there is no one person to "marry" them.
 Instead, they believe that they are married by God and declare their intentions before God and those gathered.
 They believe that the marriage is merely "witnessed" by those present.
 George Fox wrote in 1669:

-"For the right joining in marriage is the work of the Lord only, and not the priests' or the magistrates'; for it is God's ordinance and not man's; and therefore Friends cannot consent that they should join them together: for we marry none; it is the Lord's work, and we are but witnesses."
+For the right joining in marriage is the work of the Lord only, and not the priests' or the magistrates'; for it is God's ordinance and not man's; and therefore Friends cannot consent that they should join them together: for we marry none; it is the Lord's work, and we are but witnesses."

 The administrative tasks associated with the marriage are completed by a Registering Officer, who is a person specially appointed by the Monthly Meeting in which the couple is to be married.
 However, that person is responsible purely for the administration of matters such as the certificate and does not "marry" the couple.

 Usually, there are no bridesmaids or other special roles in the wedding other than that of the bride and the groom.

 The couple then signs the Quaker wedding certificate.
 All those present are invited to give ministry with the gathered meeting as they feel led, as in any other meeting for worship.
 At the close of worship, all who are present at the meeting are asked to sign the wedding certificate as witnesses.
 Often, the certificate is hung prominently in the home of the couple as a reminder of the declarations it made and of the people with whom it shared that moment.